Thomas C. Hindman: Bringing down Arkansas's political "family"

 Major disagreements between Hindman and his camp and the Family occurred over fiscal matters.
 The Real Estate Bank of Arkansas, a state bank, had previously collapsed as a result of the Panic of 1837, leaving Arkansas with large amounts of debt.
 Hindman suggested reducing the debt by foreclosing on mortgages held by the bank and suing the bank's stockholders, many of whom were members of the Family, for the collateral they had put up.
-Richard Johnson, in turn, accused Hindman of wanting to get the bank problem resolved, as his father in-law was a former trustee of the bank who owed the bank money and had been accused of mismanagement.
+Johnson, in turn, accused Hindman of wanting to get the bank problem resolved because his father in-law was a former trustee of the bank who owed the bank money and had been accused of mismanagement.
 Hindman also accused the state government of unfairly awarding a printing contract to the Family-owned True Democrat newspaper, while the Family responded that Hindman just wanted the contract to go to one of the two newspapers he owned, the States Rights Democrat and the Old Line Democrat.
 Hindman unsuccessfully attempted to get Congressional election dates changed, and both sides accused the other of being supported by Know-Nothings.
 In November 1859, Hindman promised that he would appear in Little Rock to publicly argue against the Family, but instead went to Mississippi, stating that there had been an illness in his family.
 His failure to appear caused Robert Ward Johnson to refer to Hindman as "a bully and imposter".
 A duel between the two men almost occurred in December.
 Another scandal arose when the press of the Family accused Hindman of writing a number of pro-Hindman letters under the name of "Viator"; Hindman later admitted to having been involved in writing them.

 Hindman's rise to prominence had caused turmoil in Arkansas politics, and the state Democratic Party was now badly split.
 In the candidate selection convention for the 1860 Arkansas gubernatorial election, the Family leadership manipulated several electoral and delegate selection processes to ensure Richard Johnson's nomination.
 In May 1860, Henry M. Rector, a lower-ranking member of the Family hierarchy, entered the race.
-While opposing Johnson, Rector did not directly ally with Hindman and his supporters, although Hindman did support Rector.
+Rector opposed Johnson, but did not directly ally with Hindman and his supporters, although Hindman did support Rector.
 In the congressional elections, Hindman won the Democratic nomination with little difficulty, although his opponents accused him of exerting undue influence over the commission and argued that he should have instead been at the Congressional session in Washington, D.C.
-After a bitter gubernatorial campaign, Rector defeated Johnson, and Hindman handily defeated his opponent, Jesse N. Cypert.
-Talk of seccession had played a role in the campaign: Johnson was viewed as a pro-secession candidate, anti-secessionist voters favored Rector.
+After a bitter gubernatorial campaign that was defined more by personalities than issues, Rector defeated Johnson; Hindman handily defeated his opponent, Jesse N. Cypert.
+Talk of secession had played a role in the campaign: Johnson was viewed as a pro-secession candidate, anti-secessionist voters favored Rector.
 The 1860 elections marked the end of the strength of the Family in Arkansas politics, and it never regained its former position of dominance.